-We used a study population of nine individuals who underwent cardiac magnetic resonance imaging (CMR) and body surface potential mapping (BSPM).
-All subjects showed no functional or structural heart disease at CMR, had no cardiovascular diseases or risk factors and QRS duration was <120ms.
+We used a study population of nine individuals who were clinically referred for cardiac magnetic resonance imaging (CMR).
+Each subject underwent 67-elektrode body surface potential mapping (BSPM) within 32 days before/after CMR.
+BSPM was recorded for five minutes with the patient in resting supine position.
+All subjects had no cardiovascular diseases or risk factors, QRS duration was <120ms, and CMR showed no structural or functional heart disease.